 - 1.1 No permit or preservation review is required to paint.
 Painted buildings can be re-painted and any unpainted building can be painted.
 However, painting unpainted masonry is discouraged as these materials have visual and material qualities that contribute to the visual continuity of the neighborhood and, once painted, will require regular maintenance and repainting. - 1.2 Masonry walls should be repointed with mortar that replicates the color, texture and tooling of original mortar.
-Mortar for spot pointing should match and maintain visual continuity with adjacent mortar. - 1.3 Original brick, stone and wood surfaces should remain uncovered. - 1.4 Decorative masonry and wood wall features, such as window and door lintels, sills, cornices and door surrounds, should be maintained and repaired.
+Mortar for spot pointing should match and maintain visual continuity with adjacent mortar. - 1.3 Original brick, stone and wood surfaces should remain uncovered.

+Applying siding or stucco over an original wall surface is not permitted. - 1.4 Decorative masonry and wood wall features, such as window and door lintels, sills, cornices and door surrounds, should be maintained and repaired.
 Decorative wall features should not be removed or covered over with alternative materials. - 1.5 If deteriorated beyond repair, wall surfaces and features should be replaced to match the original condition using the same materials.
-Substitute materials may be used if they match the visual appearance of the original.
+Substitute materials may be used only

+- if they match the visual appearance of the original. - 1.6 Alteration or removal of wall finishes

-1.6 Alteration or removal of wall finishes - such as for an addition - should generally be limited to elevations that are not prominently visible from public street view.
+such as for an addition should

+generally be limited to rear elevations

+that are not visible from public street

+view.